NavneetKanna/dlgrad/README.md

 python3 examples/mnist_gan.py
 ```

-The mnist example gets to around 95% accuracy in ~5 seconds on my M2 CPU.
+The mnist example gets to around 95% accuracy in ~5 seconds on an M2 CPU.

 ## Features

+- Reverse-mode autodiff with broadcasting support.
-- Shape specific generated kernels.
+- Auto-generated shape-specialized kernels.
 - Supports CPU and Metal accelerators.
-- Only 3 requiements, cffi, pyobjc and NnumPy.
-NumPy is used only for printing the tensor.
+- Lightweight and fast.
+- Trains real models (MNIST ~95% in ~5s on M2 CPU)
+- Only two dependencies: cffi, pyobjc.

 ## Tests